-After ‘Bruise Purple’ (aka ‘HeartWood’), Dulux Colour of the Year 2018, comes ‘Spiced Honey’ the proposal for 2019.
-Described as being “inspired by the varied tones and remarkable properties of honey — natural, timeless and enduring, protective, rejuvenating and healing” it’s a warm tan tone, like “salted caramel with a hint of amber” in the words of Marianne Shillingford, Dulux UK’s Creative Director.
+After ‘Bruise Purple’ aka ‘HeartWood’, 2018 Dulux Colour of the Year (COTY), comes ‘Spiced Honey’ the proposal for 2019.
+It is described as being “inspired by the varied tones and remarkable properties of honey — natural, timeless and enduring, protective, rejuvenating and healing”.
+A warm tan tone, like “salted caramel with a hint of amber” in the words of Marianne Shillingford, Dulux UK’s Creative Director.

-For 2019 they range from a set of ‘Warm Neutrals’ (think biscuity tones, including the enigmatically-named ‘Angora Blanket, nudes to burgundy with a dash of inky blue black).
+For 2019 they range from a set of ‘Warm Neutrals’.
+Shown below, all biscuity tones, including the enigmatically-named ‘Angora Blanket.
+Then nudes to burgundy with a dash of inky blue black.

-Then ‘Soft Pastels’ (various washes of grey blue to lavender, last year’s Heartwood, green greys and smoky brown).
+Then ‘Soft Pastels’.
+Think various washes of grey blue to lavender through to last year’s Heartwood, green greys and smoky brown.

-‘Intense Pigments’ (here ‘Spiced Honey’ is paired with spice tones, sage green, teal and a nod to the pastels.
+‘Intense Pigments’.
+Here ‘Spiced Honey’ is paired with hotter spice tones, sage green, teal and a nod to the pastels.

-Finally, ‘Bold Brights’ (representative of the ‘Happy Design’ trend, all vivid primary and secondary colours plus white).
+Finally, ‘Bold Brights’.
+This represents to me the ‘Happy Design’ trend.
+All vivid primary and secondary colours plus white.

-But how does it come to pass that Dulux come to such conclusions?
-Well, every year the company asks a team of top designers, architects, colour creatives and trend experts from all over the world to be its ears and eyes.
-Invited to the AkzoNobel Global Aesthetic Centre in Amsterdam (AkzoNobel is the parent company of Dulux), they share their forward-thinking insights with the Centre’s Creative Director, Heleen Van Gent, and her team in a series of day-long forecasting sessions.
+Every year the company asks a team of top designers, architects, colour creatives and trend experts from all over the world to be its ears and eyes.
+Invited to the AkzoNobel Global Aesthetic Centre in Amsterdam (AkzoNobel is the parent company of Dulux), they share their forward-thinking insights with the Centre’s Creative Director, Heleen Van Gent, and her team, in a series of day-long forecasting sessions.
 The idea is to build a picture of where the world might be going, highlighting key consumer trends and painting a prediction of the mood to be.
 The next step: translation of these insights into colour!
 One key shade to represent an overall sense of the year in question, and four complementary palettes.

-PS very excited to add as a footnote that I have been part of the invited team to work with AkzoNobel on the 2020 Colour of the Year!
+PS very excited to add as a footnote that I was invited to work with the AkzoNobel team on the 2020 Colour of the Year!
 But my lips are now sealed until next year.
 Only then can I give you more insight into this unique creative process.